Daily bowel care programIncontinence - care; Dysfunctional bowel - care; Neurogenic bowel - care

-- Always try to be near a bed pan or a commode.
+- Always try to be near a bed pan or toilet.
 Make sure you have access to a bathroom.

-- Always sit on a toilet or commode about 20 or 30 minutes after you eat.
+- Always sit on a toilet or bed pan about 20 or 30 minutes after you eat.

-- Use a glycerin suppository or Dulcolax at planned times when you are near a bathroom or commode.
+- Use a glycerin suppository or Dulcolax at planned times when you are near a bathroom.

-Be aware of foods that stimulate your bowel or cause diarrhea.
+Know which foods stimulate your bowel or cause diarrhea.
 Common examples are milk, fruit juice, raw fruits, and beans or legumes.

 Make sure you are not constipated.
-Some people with very bad constipation have problems with stools leaking or fluid leaking around the stool.
+Some people with very bad constipation leak stools or leak fluid around the stool.